MicrosoftDocs/sql-docs/docs/t-sql/functions/graph-id-from-edge-id-transact-sql.md

 ## Remarks

-Due to the performance overhead of parsing and validating the supplied character representation (JSON) of edges, you should only use GRAPH_ID_FROM_EDGE_ID where needed.
+- Due to the performance overhead of parsing and validating the supplied character representation (JSON) of edges, you should only use GRAPH_ID_FROM_EDGE_ID where needed.
 In most cases, [MATCH](../queries/match-sql-graph.md) should be sufficient for queries over graph tables.

-For GRAPH_ID_FROM_EDGE_ID to return a value, the supplied character JSON must be valid and the named _schema.table_ within the JSON, must be a valid edge table.
-However, the actual graph ID returned by the function need not exist in the edge table - it just needs to be a valid integer.
+- For GRAPH_ID_FROM_EDGE_ID to return a value, the supplied character JSON must be valid and the named `schema.table` within the JSON, must be a valid edge table.
+- If a graph ID is returned by the function, it is only guaranteed that it will be a valid integer.
+No checks are made whether the graph ID is actually present in the edge table.

-Also, graph IDs are an implementation specific detail.
-The data type and behavior of graph IDs are subject to change.
+- The data type and behavior of graph IDs are implementation specific details, and are subject to change.
 For example, you shouldn't assume that graph IDs in a given edge table are sequential.

 ## Examples